 And if you like science, one thing you'll find is that Albany has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Of important note, Albany is also a city of artists.
 Albany has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Albany’s character.

 Also of interest is that Albany has more people living here who work in computers and math than 95% of the places in the US.

-Albany is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Albany is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Albany in 2010 was $40,426, which is wealthy relative to California and the nation.
 This equates to an annual income of $161,704 for a family of four.
 However, Albany contains both very wealthy and poor people as well.

 Albany is an extremely ethnically-diverse city.
 The people who call Albany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albany residents report their race to be White, followed by Asian.
 Albany also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.56% of the city’s residents.
 Important ancestries of people in Albany include Irish, English, European, and Italian.